kilipan/nasin-toki/README.md

 ## "relative clauses"
-In toki pona, building sentences that ar similar to relative clauses requires multiple sentences (often just two).
+In toki pona, building sentences that are similar to relative clauses requires multiple sentences (often just two).
 We can do so by using the word `ni` to mark the word we want to describe further, and then postponing that further description until the end of the current sentence.